+Due to its versatility, extensions of the bootstrap are frequently proposed to address new statistical questions.
+When establishing the properties of such methods, bootstrap versions of classical asymptotic results play a key role, such as the weak law of large numbers \cite[Theorem 1]{athreya1984laws}, the strong law of large numbers \cite[Theorem 2]{athreya1984laws}, and the central limit theorem \citep{singh1981asymptotic} for bootstrap means.

 Meanwhile, it is sometimes important to obtain convergence over an entire collection of random variables simultaneously, thus guaranteeing convergence for even the worst case in the collection.
 To this end, several authors have established uniform laws of large numbers for bootstrap means. \citet[Theorems 2.6 and 3.5]{gine1990bootstrapping} proved weak uniform laws of large numbers for the standard multinomial bootstrap, that is, with $\mathrm{Multinomial}\big(n, (1/n, \ldots, 1/n))$ weights. \citet[Theorem 3.6.16]{vaart1996weak} proved an analogous result for exchangeably weighted sums such as the Bayesian bootstrap.
 As weak laws, these show convergence in probability, but often one needs almost sure convergence, that is, a strong law.

 Strong uniform laws of large numbers for bootstrap means are provided by \citet[Section 10.2]{kosorok2008introduction} for weighted sums with independent and identically distributed (i.i.d.)\ weights, with weights obtained by normalizing $n$ i.i.d.\ random variables, and with $\mathrm{Multinomial}\big(n, (1/n, \ldots, 1/n))$ weights (Theorem 10.13, Corollary 10.14, and Theorem 10.15, respectively).
 However, these results do not apply to more general schemes such as the jackknife, resampling without replacement, and $\mathrm{Multinomial}\big(m_n, (p_{n 1},\ldots,p_{n n}))$ weights.